-Do you ever wonder where trends come from?
+Have you ever wondered how trends work?
+Where do they come from?
 Do you wonder who decides why something that was “cool and hip” last year is so passé this year?
 Who are these trendsetters?
 And why was mint green so popular back in the late 80’s, and gone from the fashion world until 2014?
 (It’s my favorite color.
 Where had it been?)
 Well, I wonder these important things!
 I know, I should be thinking about how to solve the world’s hunger problems (or maybe getting ready for tomorrow’s cabi show), but instead I am thinking about trends.
 Someone has to do it.
-Someone has to explain it and that someone is me!
+Someone has to explain how trends work, and that someone is me!

 So…who is responsible for starting new trends?
 The short answer is You and me!
-However it is a little more complicated than that so let me explain.
+However, how trends work is a little more complicated than that, so let me explain.

 Color also plays a very important part in the fashion world.
 Although WGSN does color forecasting, I would say that the Pantone Color Institute is the “color god.”
 They are the most well known, at least.
 Like WGSN, they convene twice a year to decide what the color trends will be for two years down the road.
 They also select a color of the year, as well as a set of colors for New York and London.
 (Greenery is the color of the year for 2017).
 Below are the top 10 colors selected by Pantone for the Fall 2017, You will see these colors on nearly everything!
 Notice the Tawny Port and Ballet Slipper in my Fall 2017 cabi Sovereign Coat (right).

 This Fall, printed ankle boots are going to be huge! (tapestry or velvet probably with a block heel and floral printed combat boots).
-Here is a fictional story of how that likely came to be:
+Here is a fictional story of how that likely came to be, illustrating how trends work: